 We crossed the Dragon Fly Bridge back towards the Marina Bay Sands hotel off on more adventures (and a cold cocktail with our lunch!).

 Gardens of the Bay has been brilliant.
-We’ve already explored Singapore Marina and we can’t wait to see more.
+We’ve already explored Marina Bay, Singapore and we can’t wait to see more.
 Singapore is wonderful and we are all smitten.